-The obligations of Festool USA in its sole discretion under this warranty shall be limited to repair or replacement or a refund of the purchase price for any Festool portable power tool that is found to have a defect in materials or workmanship during the completely satisfied, your full purchase price will be refunded, excluding all freight charges.
+The obligations of Festool USA in its sole discretion under this warranty shall be limited to repair or replacement or a refund of the purchase price for any Festool portable power tool that is found to have a defect in materials or workmanship during operating instructions.

-operating instructions.
 Festool USA warrants that the specified tool will be free from defects in materials and workmanship for a term of 3 years from the date of purchase.